samuelrwabwera/signature/README.md

 ## Usage

 ![Data source](/assets/signatureImage.gif)
 - After the signature is drawn, on clicking the save button, then the drawn signature is saved or in case the client wants to draw a better signature then he/she has to click the reset button and then the signature pad will be cleared for another signatured to be drawn.
+- When the image is saved, a pop up appears which indicates, "image saved"

 ### Appearance configuration
 ![Data source](/assets/Home.PNG)